-From the helm of one of Charleston's most storied kitchens, Michelle Weaver not only created a culinary legacy, but earned herself the title of South Carolina Chef Ambassador for 2018, an initiative started by former Gov. Nikki Haley.
-Each year four chefs from across the state are selected to promote South Carolina's culinary heritage and local food culture through cooking demonstrations, guest appearances and educational programs.
+From the helm of one of Charleston's most storied kitchens, Michelle Weaver not only created a culinary legacy, but earned herself the title of South Carolina Chef Ambassador for 2018.
+Through the initiative, chefs from across the state are selected to promote South Carolina's culinary heritage and local food culture through cooking demonstrations, guest appearances and educational programs.

 Chef Weaver's distinctive approach to food was built upon a convergence of pathways taken as she navigated her way to executive chef-hood.
 A native of Decatur, Alabama, she was raised on the iron-skillet Southern cooking of her mother and, as an adult, mentored by Chef Bob Waggoner during his time in Nashville.
 Weaver followed him to Charleston Grill in 1997, where she assisted in the kitchen for 11 years, learning the nuances of French-influenced cuisine while developing a love for Lowcountry ingredients.
 When Waggoner left to pursue other opportunities in 2009, she assumed the position of executive chef.